HomePrivacy PolicyFeedbackLink to usSite Map

 In this example, the variable called LDate would now contain the OrderDate value from the Orders table where the OrderID is 10248.

-You can also use the DLookup function in a query.
+You can also use the DLookup function in a query in Microsoft Access.